2014–15 Southern Miss Lady Eagles basketball team

 The 2014–15 Southern Miss Lady Eagles basketball team represented the University of Southern Mississippi during the 2014–15 NCAA Division I women's basketball season.
-The Lady Eagles, led by eleventh year head coach Joye Lee-McNelis, play their home games at Reed Green Coliseum and are members of Conference USA.
-They finish the season 25–11, 13–5 in C-USA play to finish in third place.
-They advanced to the championship game of the C-USA women's tournament where they lost to Western Kentucky.
-They were invited to the Women's National Invitation Tournament where they defeated Texas Southern in the first round, TCU in the second round, Eastern Michigan in the third round before falling to Michigan in the quarterfinals.
+The Lady Eagles, led by eleventh year head coach Joye Lee-McNelis, played their home games at Reed Green Coliseum and were members of Conference USA.
+They finished the season 25–11, 13–5 in C-USA play to finish in third place.
+They advanced to the championship game of the C-USA women's tournament, where they lost to Western Kentucky.
+They were invited to the Women's National Invitation Tournament, where they defeated Texas Southern in the first round, TCU in the second round, Eastern Michigan in the third round before falling to Michigan in the quarterfinals.